 A User’s Feedback on the New Desktop Experience, a Month in

-We trialled the Microsoft Managed Desktop Service with a cross-section of colleagues and asked them for their feedback.
+We trialled the Microsoft Managed Desktop Service with both technical and non-technical colleagues and asked them for their feedback.
 Here, in his own words, is the experience of a recent recruit to our marketing team.
+As he references a past employer, we're respecting his anonymity.

 The Microsoft Managed Desktop, is, to give it its technical term, an end-user compute as a service offering.
 It’s a managed service, around which we wrap hardware, software and user support.